-Grapefruit Grown in Lower Rio Grande Valley in Texas and Imported Grapefruit; Change in Size Requirements for Grapefruit.
-Docket Number: AMS-FV-0015; FV14-906-2 IR.
-EFFECTIVE: March 1, 2014.
-Comments received by April 29, 2014, will be considered prior to issuance of a final rule.
+Oranges and Grapefruit Grown in Lower Rio Grande Valley in Texas; Change in Size Requirements for Grapefruit.
+Docket Number: AMS-FV-0015; FV14-906-2 FIR.
+EFFECTIVE: July 7, 2014.
 [Notice PDF

 Oranges and Grapefruit Grown in Lower Rio Grande Valley in Texas; Increased Assessment Rate.
 Docket Number: AMS-FV-12-0038; FV-12-906-1 PR.
 Comments must be received by January 22, 2013.
 [Notice PDF